kerthcet/github-workflow-as-kube/README.md

 ## Other workflows

-We support other workflows as well, you can select as your need.
+We support other workflows as well, you can select as your needed:

 - Golang ci workflow: running golang ci, golang tests.
 You should provide `make test`, `make test-integration`, `make test-e2e` primitives.

 ## Roadmap

 - Dispatch reviewers
-- Test workflow support
 - PR review by AI agent.
 - PR size detecting support